B-UMMI/chewBBACA/README.md

 chewBBACA.py ExtractCgMLST -i /path/to/AlleleCall/results/results_alleles.tsv -o /path/to/OutputFolderName
 ```

-`-i`, `--input-file` Path to input file containing a matrix with allelic profiles.
+`-i, --input-file`: (Required) Path to input file containing a matrix with allelic profiles.

-`-o`, `--output-directory` Path to the directory where the process will store output files.
+`-o, --output-directory`: (Required) Path to the directory where the process will store output files.

-`--t`, `--threshold` (Optional) Genes that constitute the core genome must be in a
+`--t, --threshold`: (Optional) Genes that constitute the core genome must be in a
       		    proportion of genomes that is at least equal to this value.
       		    (e.g 0.95 to get a matrix with the loci that are present in at
       		    least 95% of the genomes) (default: 1).

-`--r`, `--genes2remove` (Optional) Path to file with a list of genes/columns to remove
+`--r, --genes2remove`: (Optional) Path to file with a list of genes/columns to remove
       		       from the matrix (one gene identifier per line, e.g. the list of
       		       genes listed in the RepeatedLoci.txt file created by the AlleleCall
       		       process) (default: False).

-`--g`, `--genomes2remove` (Optional) Path to file with a list of genomes/rows to remove from the
+`--g, --genomes2remove`: (Optional) Path to file with a list of genomes/rows to remove from the
       			 matrix (one genome identifier per line, e.g. list of genomes to be
       			 removed based on the results from the TestGenomeQuality process) (default: False).

 **Note:** The matrix with allelic profiles created by the ExtractCgMLST
           process can be imported into [**PHYLOViZ**](https://online.phyloviz.net/index)